nikkhil160/nikhil/clsafujbu000d09la7zmu52x0.md

 Given the variety of orders pouring in, we also had the opportunity to collect emails from customers and encourage opt-ins.

-So, we decided to initiate cold email campaigns using Klaviyo.
+We decided to initiate cold email campaigns using Klaviyo.
 We opted for the free plan, which provided us with 250 emails per month – a good starting point to test the waters.

 ## Setup Klaviyo for Email Marketing